constdrop/tomawari_ruby/README.md

 ## Overview

-tomawari_ruby is a learning material for Ruby, written in Markdown.
+tomawari_ruby is a learning material for Ruby in [Japanese](README-ja.md), written in Markdown.

 ## Features